 Nominations must be submitted by departments, not TAs.

 If the TA is a graduate student in a department different from the department where they teach, then the employing department (ie the department where they have held TA appointments) should submit the nomination and endorsement letter.

 The department endorsement should take the form of a one-page letter indicating that the department endorses the nomination and the nominee meets the criteria established for the award.
 The letter may come from the department Chair, Associate Chair, the head of the department awards committee, or other authorized faculty or academic staff member.

 If you are a TA who is interested in one of the awards, please notify your teaching department or your teaching supervisor.
 If you are a supervisor who knows of a TA who should be nominated, please contact your Chair.
 If you are a student who would like to see your TA nominated, please contact the department administrator or the TA's faculty supervisor.

-The awards committee consists of representatives from the College of Letters and Science, the School of Business, the School of Education, the College of Engineering, and representatives from the other schools and colleges that employ Teaching Assistants.
-If you are a faculty or staff member interested in serving on this committee, please contact Brian Bubenzer at email@example.com or at (608) 265-0603.
+The awards committee consists of representatives from the College of Letters and Science, the Graduate School, and representatives from the other schools and colleges that employ Teaching Assistants.
+If you are a faculty or staff member interested in serving on this committee, please contact Brian Bubenzer at firstname.lastname@example.org or at (608) 265-0603.